ekumenlabs/AndroidStreamingClient/README.md

 folder [android_streaming_client](AndroidStreamingClient/tree/master/android_streaming_client) and an Android module that uses the library. <br>
 This module is a simple example of how to use the library and it is located in <br>
 the folder [example](AndroidStreamingClient/tree/master/example).<br>
+You may notice there is a folder called [efflux] (AndroidStreamingClient/tree/master/efflux) which is a third party library <br>
+we use to receive RTP data packets from the nework. <br>
 You will also find several gradle files, as this is an Android Studio project <br>
 and for Android Studio users it is nice to have those files to avoid fighting <br>
 with dependencies, versions, and other project configurations.<br>